Defacto2/df2/README.md

-  demozoo     Interact with Demozoo.org upload submissions fix         Fixes database entries and records help        Help about any command output      JSON, HTML, SQL and sitemap generator proof       Handler for files tagged as #releaseproof
+  demozoo     Interact with Demozoo.org upload submissions fix         Fixes database entries and records help        Help about any command lookup      Lookup the file URL of a database ID or UUID output      JSON, HTML, SQL and sitemap generator proof       Handler for files tagged as #releaseproof waiting     Handler for files flagged as waiting to go live

 Flags:
       --config string   config file (default is config.yaml)